-A total of 31 semester hours are required for the master’s degree and endorsement in Linguistically Diverse Education.
+A total of 31 semester hours are required for the master’s degree and endorsement in Culturally and Linguistically Diverse Education.
 The suggested order for taking the following courses should be discussed with the student’s advisor prior to registering for the first term of enrollment.

 Additional Requirements for Linguistically Diverse Education Specialist: Bilingual Education Endorsement